Last updated: 2026-08-10

 Write Approval Guardrails

-• Timeout protection: Queries auto-deny after 60 seconds if you don't respond
+• Timeout protection: Queries are denied if you don't respond

 • Full audit logging: Every write attempt (approved or denied) is logged with timestamp, query, and outcome